How to Calculate Customer Lifetime Value (CLTV)

 How to Calculate Customer Lifetime Value

 Is $5K good? $50K? $100K?
-In isolation it is hard to say and depends on other factors in your business.
+In isolation it is hard to say.
+It depends on other factors in your business.
 For some businesses, $5K could be a great lifetime value while $100K is really bad to others.

 CLTV is most useful when compared to your customer acquisition costs (CAC).
 This comparison manifests itself in the often-discussed CLTV to CAC ratio.